 Fixed penalty notices

 You must have a UK address you can be easily contacted through.
-Bed and breakfast, hotel, agency or solicitor addresses aren’t normally accepted.
+Bed and breakfast, hotel, agency or solicitor addresses are not normally accepted.

 If you have a satisfactory UK address, you’ll have 28 days from when you’re given a fixed penalty notice to either: